-Depending on how the butcher will cut, a brisket point will be found either in the top or underneath the flat.
+Depending on how the butcher will cut, a brisket point will be found either at the top or underneath the flat.
 However, it’s smaller in size.

 A brisket point is considerably fatty, from both the inside and outside.
-However, if you know how to cook it, then the taste will surely amaze you.
+However, if you know how to cook brisket, then the taste will surely amaze you.